JeremiahKaren/35percent.github.io/ShoppingCentreJR.md

 ---
 layout: post
-title: Shopping Centre JR
+title: 'Shopping Centre JR'
-subtitle: Remarks and Observations on S106 agreement
+subtitle: 'Remarks and Observations on S106 agreement'
 published: false
 ---

+Paragraph 352 of the planning committee report explains that _"The Mayor’s Affordable Housing and Viability SPG provides specific guidance on Build to Rent developments recognising that they differ from the traditional build for sale model.
+It supports Discount Market Rent (DMR) as the affordable housing offer with a preference for such homes to be let at London Living Rent levels.."_

+Paragraph 864 of the planning committee report summarises the objections submitted by the 35% Campaign:

+* _"Object to the developer being able to confirm the tenure of the west site dwellings after permission is granted;"_

+* _"Unreasonable to expect the Planning Committee to decide the merits of the scheme without knowing the precise tenure of over half of the homes;"_

+* _"The viability implications of a built to rent / build to sell scheme have not been addressed by the applicant;"_

+* _"The affordable housing offer uses arguments in support of build to rent, which would not be relevant if half the scheme were build to sell;"_

+* _"Object to the affordable housing offer being based on emerging policy P4 of the draft New Southwark Plan if half the units would be build to sell;"_

+* _"Introducing build to sell will confuse the affordable housing requirement.
+Saved policy 4.4 should apply for the whole site, regardless of whether it is for sale or rent;"_

+* _"Applicant does not elaborate on what other changes may be required to the west site if it is build to sell;"_

+Paragraph 900 of the planning committee report confirms that 92 separate representations have been received which include the objection that the _"Option for a build to sell scheme undermines the developer’s viability appraisal;"_

-On [13th April 2018 letter](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!LXcCuPkZXfUd47qX5Tcdtg%3d%3d!%7d%7d%7d) the Council's independent advisor GVA wrote to the Council stating that it has been asked to comment on the 'fall-back' BTS scheme and says that whilst it hasn't _'modelled an option whereby the West Site is assessed for viability on a standalone basis on a build to sell route' .. 'at this stage we can only comment that, having reviewed the scheme as a whole, a 35% offer on a BTS option is the maximum, reasonable quantum of Affordable Housing as a fall back position if the BTR option does not proceed.'_
+On [13th April 2018 letter](http://planbuild.southwark.gov.uk/documents/?GetDocument=%7b%7b%7b!LXcCuPkZXfUd47qX5Tcdtg%3d%3d!%7d%7d%7d) the Council's independent advisor GVA wrote to the Council stating that it has been asked to comment on the 'fall-back' BTS scheme proposed by the developer and says that whilst it hasn't _'modelled an option whereby the West Site is assessed for viability on a standalone basis on a build to sell route' .. 'at this stage we can only comment that, having reviewed the scheme as a whole, a 35% offer on a BTS option is the maximum, reasonable quantum of Affordable Housing as a fall back position if the BTR option does not proceed.'_

 GVA adds that _'The BTS offer on the West Site would still offer 35% Affordable Quantum.
 We acknowledge that a BTS alternative falls into a different test in terms of tenure split with policy being 50:50 Social Rent and Shared Ownership.'_